Skoda Fabia review

 In an attempt to shake off the Fabia’s staid and sensible image, Skoda has given the latest car a more distinctive look.
 At the front, the newcomer shares its large grille and headlamp design with the Octavia and Rapid, while sharp creases cut into the flanks give it a more squat and sporty stance than its upright predecessor.

-SE models and above feature alloys, plus can be specified with the £250 Colour Concept option, which adds a contrasting silver or white finish for the roof and windscreen pillars.
+SE models and above feature alloys, plus can be specified with the £250 Colour Concept option,which adds a contrasting black, silver or white finish for the roof, windscreen pillars and wheels.
 But while the new look is more dynamic than before, it’s still a little conservative, plus it lacks the classy, upmarket appeal of the Polo.

 It’s a similar story inside, where the Fabia has a modern and straightforward design.
 The fitting of a metallic grey or white trim insert that runs across the dash adds interest, but the rest of the cabin is rather workmanlike.
 The dials, climate control and standard touchscreen have a simple, easy to use layout, while the rest of the switchgear is shared with the latest VW Polo, so it features a solid and precise action.